aclark4life/aclark-net-2015-2/README.txt

 Static resources
 ----------------

-    Static resources for the Diazo theme are included in the static/ directory.
+    Static resources for the theme are included in the static/ directory.

+    In the case of Plone, they are made available in Plone via the ZCML browser:resourceDirectory directive.

-    They are made available by the webserver, outside of Plone.
+    In they case of Wordpress & Trac, they are made available by the webserver, outside of Plone.

 Custom templates